1,000+ Opportunities

 For more information or to ask a specific question please send an email to smallbusinessservices@njeda. com and a team member will reach out to you.

-Based on current listing details, eligibility includes: Small businesses in New Jersey that meet the SBA definition of a small business.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small businesses in New Jersey that meet the SBA definition of a small business.
+Confirm the full requirements in the official notice before applying.